-Don't let Hay Fever symptoms ruin your day
+Don't let the symptoms of Hay Fever ruin your day

 - shortness of breath

-- Place a small volume of vaseline around your nostrils to reduce the level of pollen being inhaled.
+- Applying a small amount of vaseline around the opening of the nasal passages can reduce the level of pollen being inhaled

-- Vacuum regulalry and dust using a damp cloth
+- Vacuum on a regular basis and dust with a damp cloth.

 NHS Choices - useful information and guidance